alwaysmle/110-1-NTU-DBME5028-Final/README.md

 ## Package requirements:
-requirements.txt is provided in the folder
+No specific package is required in the project

+## Code
+# Our model is based on Simsiam and SimTriplet, https://github.com/hrlblab/SimTriplet
+# Line 17-41 75-161